 The method we use to arrive at that measurement is critical – and once we have it, we will also need correcting mechanisms, things that allows us to adjust our view to the changing landscape of ever increasing detail.

 The feedback a correcting mechanism offers needs to be as accurate as currently possible.
 We are always better off thinking we don’t have a corrective mechanism than thinking a flawed corrective mechanism leads to truth.
-We are always better served knowing we don’t know, then thinking we know when we don’t.
+We are always better served knowing we don’t know, than thinking we know when we don’t.

 When we pretend to know what we don’t know we cannot grow.